Apprenticeship Support Programme FAQs

 Are there other initiatives to support employers of apprentices?

-Employers and businesses will be able to access support from either the Apprenticeship Boost, Mana in Mahi, or the Regional Apprenticeships Initiative.
+Employers and businesses can access support from any of the Apprenticeship Boost, Mana in Mahi, or the Regional Apprenticeships Initiative.

 How will the Regional Apprenticeship initiative support employers of apprentices?

-This is a new regional apprenticeship scheme which will provide funding for regional employers to support them to take on new apprenticeships.
-The scheme will initially focus on displaced workers, and Māori and Pacific Peoples.
-More information will be made available soon.
+This is a new regional apprenticeship scheme which provides funding for regional employers to support them to take on new apprentices.
+The scheme initially focuses on displaced workers, and Māori and Pacific Peoples.
+More information is here.

 How will Mana in Mahi support employers of apprentices?

 Mana in Mahi aims to help people who are disadvantaged in the labour market move into long-term work and gain a formal industry qualification.
-The existing programme which helps employers provide on-the-job support for employees is being extended.
+The existing programme which helps employers provide on-the-job support for employees has been extended.

-From August 2020, programme support will be extended from 12 up to 24 months.
-The wage subsidy will be increased – up to $16,000 for a first-year participant, and up to $8,000 for a second-year participant.
+From August 2020, programme support is extended from 12 up to 24 months.
+The wage subsidy is increased – up to $16,000 for a first-year participant, and up to $8,000 for a second-year participant.

-Mana in Mahi will be expanded to people of all ages, it will continue to focus on people who are disadvantaged in the labour market and will be available for current and new participants.
+Mana in Mahi has been expanded to people of all ages and will continue to focus on people who are disadvantaged in the labour market.
+It is available for current and new participants.
 Employer information is available here.

 Where can I find government information about Apprenticeship Support Programmes?